EDI2XML

 EDI communication

 In typical and common business practice, the basic documents exchanged between trading partners are EDI 850 (Purchase Order) and EDI 810 (Invoice); this statement is partially true in the EDI world.
-Based on our more than 18 years of successful EDI Integration experience, we can tell you for sure that usually, the EDI process is much more complex.
+Based on our more than 25 years of successful EDI Integration experience, we can tell you for sure that usually, the EDI process is much more complex.
 Between EDI 850 Purchase Order (or even before it) and Invoice 810, partners exchange a number of different documents.
-This is especially actual for retail companies.
+This is especially true for retail companies.

 Below you can find a possible EDI scenario in the retail industry.